edsu/inkdroid.org/_posts/2016-10-15-followers.md

 how we want to use the [spreadsheet] that we collaboratively built.
 Look for another blog post about the Night Against Hate soon.

-One limitation is that the Presidential Debates are high volume events, and we know that the Twitter streaming API only gives us a portion of it.
+One limitation of looking for patterns in collected Twitter data is that the Presidential Debates are high volume events.
+We know that the Twitter streaming API only gives us a portion of all the available tweets when there is a spike in traffic.
 For example our dataset for the [first debate] contains 1,303,084 tweets that mentioned "hillary" and the Twitter API let us know that at least 730,512 tweets were not delivered.
 Very little is known about what kind of sample Twitter provides, and without the full picture it is difficult to draw inferences from the numbers.

 ### follower_count